-<object> elements helps screen readers convey meaning to users.
+<object> elements helps assistive technologies convey meaning to users.

 2019 Web Accessibility Report

 Learn more in Include text alternatives for images and objects.

 - As previously mentioned, describe the information contained in the embedded object.

 - Alternative text should give the intent, purpose, and meaning of the object.